 The Company prohibits facilitating payments except in rare circumstances.
 Any proposal to make a facilitating payment must be authorized by the Legal & Compliance Office in advance, and the Legal & Compliance Office authorization will only be provided in circumstances in which the payment would be legal under all applicable laws.
-Similarly, contract in which the payment would be legal under all applicable laws.
 Similarly, contractors are required to comply with all applicable laws and are not authorized to make facilitating payments while carrying out work for the Company where prohibited by applicable law.